conceptadev/rockets-react/packages/react-material-ui/src/modules/crud/README.md

 - `operator`: string that describes how much of the input value should match the data value;
 - `type`: the type of the filter input, one of text, autocomplete or select;
 - `options`: array of options displayed in the autocomplete or select inputs.

+## Filters appearance configuration

+When `filters` are passed to the module props, a button with a funnel icon is displayed alongside the inputs.
+The purpose of this button is to allow the same input order and appearance configuration as the table columns one.

 ## Forms